 The summer months mean that you get to spend a bit more time outside.
-We’ve had some great spring weather – let’s hope it continues.
+Read our advice on making sure your dog stays happy and safe.

 Summertime in the UK

-With more people spending their summer in the UK, there’s more opportunity to enjoy a break or a day out with your dog.
+For many travel plans will still be a bit different this year and some may still choose to spend their summer in the UK.
+This presents more opportunities to enjoy a break or a day out with your dog.
 We’ve pulled together some advice that will help you to keep your dog happy and healthy this summer.

 Fun in the water